JetBrains/kotlin/HACKING.md

 * **-Ptest_verbose** enables printing compiler args and other helpful information during a test execution.

         ./gradlew -Ptest_verbose :backend.native:tests:mpp_optional_expectation

+* **-Ptest_two_stage** enables two-stage compilation of tests.
+If two-stage compilation is enabled, test sources are compiled into a klibrary and then a final native binary is produced from this klibrary using the -Xsource-library compiler flag.

+        ./gradlew -Ptest_two_stage backend.native:tests:array0

  ## Performance measurement